Space-Robotics-Laboratory/ClimbLab/README.md

 [3] W. F. R. Ribeiro et al., "[Dynamic Equilibrium of Climbing Robots based on Stability Polyhedron for Gravito-Inertial Acceleration]()", Proceedings of the 23rd International Conference on Climbing and Walking Robots and the Support Technologies for Mobile Machines, (remote conference), 2020.

 ## FAQ
+Please contact us (limb@astro.mech.tohoku.ac.jp) if there is any questions and suggestions